arkadius/reliable-http-client/README.md

 }
 ```

 Slightly difference is that instead of `rhttpc.send(request).toFuture.pipeTo self` we are doing `rhttpc.send(request).pipeTo this`.
 Also our actor extends *ReliableFSM* which handles messages from queues and persist actor's state.
 If our application was shutdowned in *WaitingForResponseState*, after restart actor will recover their state and handle response.
 Full example you can check out [here](https://github.com/arkadius/reliable-http-client/blob/master/sample/sample-app/src/main/scala/rhttpc/sample/SampleApp.scala).
 There are also [*Docker* tests](https://github.com/arkadius/reliable-http-client/blob/master/sample/test/src/test/scala/rhttpc/test/DeliveryResponseAfterRestartWithDockerSpec.scala) that reproduce this situation.
 All you need to run them is installed *Docker*.
+If you have one, just run `sbt testProj:test 2>&1 | tee test.log`

 ## Architecture